Do I think it’s wise for you to pay off your mortgage early?

-Let’s say you have a mortgage with an interest rate of five percent.
+Let’s say you have a mortgage with an interest rate of 5%.
 But in reality your effective, after-tax interest rate on your loan is less than that.
-If you are paying, say, 25% of your household income to federal and state tax collectors, then your effective interest rate is 25 percent (your tax rate) less than the original 5 percent – or only 3.75 percent.
+If you’re paying, say, 25% of your household income to federal and state tax collectors, then your effective interest rate is 25% (your tax rate) less than the original 5% — or only 3.75%.
 After determining your effective interest rate, you may decide the bar is low enough that you’d rather try earning a bigger return elsewhere.

 Good Reasons Why You SHOULD Pay Off Your Mortgage Early

 1. You’re the type that believes peace of mind is priceless.

 How do you sleep at night?
 I know more than a few people with paid-off mortgages that swear they sleep like a baby every single time their head hits the pillow.

 2. You want to remove the cost of your mortgage from your future living expenses before you retire.

 What better way to temper the impacts of living on a fixed income than by making sure your mortgage is paid off before you retire?

 3. You’re more concerned with getting a steady guaranteed return than risking a bigger payday through the stock market or other investment opportunities.

 As far as Suze Orman is concerned, it makes more sense to pay off your home before making investments anywhere else.
 Says Orman: “You cannot live in a tax return.
 You cannot live in a stock certificate.
 You live in your home.”